professornaite/professornaite/README.md

 - I direct the Quantitative Histories Workshop - a curriculum and software development collective.

-- My [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of quantification, political theory & education, and computation.
+- My [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of quantification, political education, and computation.

 - You can find me online at [@professornaite](https://twitter.com/professornaite).